openvinotoolkit/nncf/docs/Usage.md

 uncompressed model into a compressed model and `is_resume=True` is used when you want to evaluate a compressed checkpoint or resume compressed checkpoint training without changing the compression algorithm parameters.

-In addition to that, NNCF-specific compression state information should be saved so that the exact compressed model state can be restored/loaded without having to provide the same NNCF config file that was used during the creation of the NNCF-compressed checkpoint.
-Compression state information is represented by a dictionary of Python objects that can be serialized to JSON or simply saved as is via `torch.save`.
-Use `compression_ctrl.get_compression_state()` to get it on saving and use the optional `compression_state` argument of the `create_compressed_model` helper function to restore the compression setting.
+The compression state can be directly pickled by `torch.save` as well, since it is a dictionary of Python objects.

-In the previous releases of the NNCF, model can be loaded without compression state information: by saving the model state dictionary `compressed_model.state_dict` and loading it via `nncf.load_state` and
+In the previous releases of the NNCF, model can be loaded without compression state information by saving the model state dictionary `compressed_model.state_dict` and loading it via `nncf.load_state` and
 `compressed_model.load_state_dict` methods or using optional `resuming_state_dict` argument of the `create_compressed_model`.